MaqGo/World-Database-SQL/README.md

 # 🌍 World Database SQL Queries

 This project contains a collection of SQL queries executed on the MySQL World Sample Database using MySQL Workbench.

+This project demonstrates how to:

+- Retrieve, filter, and aggregate data.
+- Join tables to combine related data.
+- Sort and group results for better insights.
+- Use scenarios to solve real-world data problems.

 # 🛠 Tools Used